soxhub/openpyxl/doc/formatting.rst

 >>> ws.append(['OpenOffice', 'Apache', '4.1.4'])
 >>> ws.append(['Word', 'Microsoft', '2010'])

-We want to higlight the rows where the developer is Microsoft.
+We want to highlight the rows where the developer is Microsoft.
 We do this by creating an expression rule and using a formula to identify which rows contain software developed by Microsoft.

 >>> red_fill = PatternFill(bgColor="FFC7CE")
 >>> dxf = DifferentialStyle(fill=red_fill)